-(OCD) is a mental health disorder wherein the person diagnosed experiences intense anxiety and distress.
-To temporarily alleviate what they’re feeling, they usually have recurring thoughts (obsessions) and participate in repetitive behaviors (compulsions).
-Some of these obsessions may be fears and taboo thoughts.
-Meanwhile, excessive handwashing and counting/repeating certain words are examples of compulsions.
+A mental health disorder wherein a person experiences intense anxiety and distress, causes the patient to have recurring thoughts (obsessions) and participate in repetitive behaviors to alleviate their feelings.
+Examples of obsessions are fears and taboo words, while excessive handwashing and counting/repeating certain words are examples of compulsions.

-How to use the Exposure Goals OCD Worksheet:
+How to use the My Vicious Circle OCD Worksheet:

 Access and Download the Template

-Access and download a printable and digital file of the Exposure Goals OCD Worksheet by doing either of the following:
+To access and download a printable and digital file of the “My Vicious Circle OCD Worksheet,” you can do either of the following:

-- Clicking the “Use Template” or “Download Template” button
+- Click the “Download Template” or “Use Template” button

-- Search “Exposure Goals OCD Worksheet” in Carepatron’s template library’s search bar on the app or website
+- Search “My Vicious Circle OCD Worksheet” in Carepatron’s template library’s search bar on the website or app

 Fill Out the Template

-Grab an offline sample copy by viewing it below or clicking the “Download Example PDF” button.
+Grab a copy of the sample worksheet by viewing it below or clicking the “Download Example PDF” button.

-When would you use this Exposure Goals OCD Worksheet?
+When would you use this My Vicious Circle OCD Worksheet?

-What are the benefits of using this Exposure Goals OCD Worksheet?
+What are the benefits of using this My Vicious Circle OCD Worksheet?